JeffreySarnoff/RollingFunctions.jl/README.md

 -----

-**This README and the currently released source text is in flux. ./stable/src/ copies the current release.**
+**This README and the currently released source text is in flux.**
+*see ./stable/src/ for a copy of the source text for the current release.*

 [![Build Status](https://travis-ci.org/JeffreySarnoff/RollingFunctions.jl.svg?branch=master)](https://travis-ci.org/JeffreySarnoff/RollingFunctions.jl)